otago-polytechnic-bit-courses/ID623001-introductory-game-development/lecture-notes/01-github-unity-main-camera-sprite-rigidbody-2d-collider-script.md

 ![](../resources/img/01-github-pong-1/01-github-pong-1-8.png)

-Now, we have the walls and goals for the **Pong** game.
-Next, we will create the paddles and ball.
+Now, you have the walls and goals for the **Pong** game.
+Next, you will create the paddles and ball.

 **Tasks:**